netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 R9." #fig-baseline}

 > The call flow examples in this document use a 4-digit, monotonously increasing integer as txid.
+The same txid value is also used for all changed nodes in a given transaction.
-This is convenient and enhances readability of the examples, but does not necessarily reflect a typical implementation.
+These conventions of the examples are convenient and enhances readability of the examples, but do not necessarily reflect a typical implementation.

 Txid values are opaque strings that uniquely identify